Bill Walsh (producer): Features

 Walsh wrote and produced The Shaggy Dog (1959) with Fred MacMurray, Tommy Kirk and Kevin Corcoran.
-A fantasy comedy made for relatively little money, it was a huge hit and became the most profitable Disney film of all time.
-The same team then made Toby Tyler (1959), a circus film that was well received critically though not as popular.
+A fantasy comedy made for relatively smaller money, it was a huge hit and became the most profitable Disney film of all time.
+The same team then made Toby Tyler (1959), a circus film that was well received critically though never as popular.

 Walsh wrote and produced a series of comedies starring MacMurray and Kirk, all very popular: The Absent-Minded Professor (1961), a fantasy; Bon Voyage!
 (1962), an Americans-abroad family comedy, also with Corcoran; and Son of Flubber (1963), a sequel to Absent Minded Professor.
 He provided the story for The Misadventures of Merlin Jones (1964), a fantasy comedy with Kirk.
 Kirk called him "the resident genius" at the studio.

 Walsh co-wrote the musical Mary Poppins (1964) which became the most popular movie Disney ever released.
 He wrote it with Don DaGradi who would be Walsh's most regular collaborator - Walsh normally worked with a co-writer, or supervised other writers.

 Walsh wrote and produced That Darn Cat!
 (1965), Lt.
 Robin Crusoe, U.S.N.
 (1966) and Blackbeard's Ghost (1968).

 Post-Walt Disney

 After Walt Disney's death in 1966 Walsh was part of the seven man committee who ran the company.

 He wrote and produced The Love Bug which was a huge success.

-In 1970 Walsh said "I make movies for people between the ages of nine and fourteen.
+In 1970, Walsh said "I make movies for people between the ages of nine and fourteen.
 It's a very intelligent and very honest audience...
 Also I don't make personal statements; I make movies hoping they'll make money so I'll be able to make more movies.
 I'm a schlock hack and I glory in it.
 My folks had a tent show and if you tried to make personal statements for audiences in Kentucky and Tennessee they'd burn the tent down."
-He said he never wanted to direct because "I have flat feet... you have to get up too early" and "you have to talk to actors."
+He said he did not want to direct because "I have flat feet... you have to get up too early" and "you have to talk to actors."

 He wrote and produced Scandalous John (1971) which he said was his favourite film even though it was the only one to have lost money.
 Far more popular was Bedknobs and Broomsticks (1971).

-In 1971 Walsh said his main contributions to the films were "fantasy...
+In 1971, Walsh said his main contributions to the films were "fantasy...
 I have nutty ideas which any other studio would throw me the hell on the street for but which are very compatible here".

 His later films included The World's Greatest Athlete (1973), Herbie Rides Again (1974) and One of Our Dinosaurs Is Missing (1975).

 Walsh died of a heart attack in Los Angeles in 1975, and was interred in Glendale's Forest Lawn Memorial Park Cemetery.